Ada-Developers-Academy/core-unit-3/styles-and-presentation/classes-and-ids.md

 ## Classes

-Classes are ways to categorize multiple HTML elements that will share the same style.
+Classes are ways to categorize multiple HTML elements that will share the same style (think **CLASS**ify).

 If Liberty wants to give midnight blue text to her introduction paragraph, her page title, and her navigation links, she could group these HTML elements together by giving them all the same class.